supermarsx/reader-launcher/readme.md

 - `scripts/format.ps1` — will run `au3fix` if present, otherwise it is a safe no-op and warns that formatting was skipped.
 - `scripts/test.ps1` — runs required tests (`tests/validate-config.ps1`, `tests/validate-config-cases.ps1`) and optional tests (autodiscovery and unit tests).
 Optional tests are skipped gracefully when dependencies (like AutoIt runtime) are missing.
 - `scripts/build.ps1` — compiles the AutoIt script using `Aut2Exe` if present on the machine.
 If `Aut2Exe` is not available the script exits non-successfully so the build step can be retried on a machine or CI runner where AutoIt is installed.
 The build step also produces `checksums.txt` in `dist/` for verification.

+Autoversioning

+- The repository maintains a root-level `VERSION` file (e.g., `1.0.0`) as the single source of truth for the release version.
+Use `scripts/bump-version.ps1` to set or bump the version (patch/minor/major), which will update `VERSION` and sync `src/reader_launcher.au3` resource and APP_VERSION constants.

 These helper scripts are intentionally forgiving so you can run the code and tests on developer machines without extra tooling installed; CI runners used by this project install AutoIt and UPX so they run all steps end-to-end.